Hyperconverged infrastructure is changing the way data centers work for the better. Learn about the benefits of hyperconverged infrastructure.

 In addition, if necessary, if there are difficulties with installation or updates, then you only need to seek technical assistance from one vendor instead of working with many different vendors.

-Infrastructure components are handled as services in a software-defined data center.
+Infrastructure components are handled as services in a software-defined data centers.
 They can be managed and configured remotely, which greatly facilitates the work of managers.
 At any time of the day or night, managers can quickly reduce or increase the amount of storage, and memory, adjust computing power, as well as all the necessary resources.
 This means that managers will be able to update all resources used as soon as it is needed.

 Achieving the greatest efficiency of all processes